go-aah/docs/authorization.md

 ## Users Defined

 A user is the `who` of an application.
-In aah framework, though, the concept of a user is really the [Subject](security-subject.html) instance. aah use word `Subject` instead of user because user usually implies a human being and in aah a Subject can be anything interacting with your application– whether it be a human or a service.
+In aah, though; the concept of a user is really the [Subject](security-subject.html) instance. aah use word `Subject` instead of user because user usually implies a human being and in aah a Subject can be anything interacting with your application– whether it be a human or a service.

 Users are allowed to perform certain actions in your application through their association with roles or direct permissions.
 So you are able to open a customer record because you've been assigned the _open customer record_ permission, either through a role you’ve been assigned or through a direct permission assignment.